GazeMotion: Gaze-guided Human Motion Forecasting: Method

 $X^{4}_{d}\in R^{T\times2n\times 16}$ was further permuted to $X^{5}_{d}\in R^{16\times2n\times T}$.
 Considering that repeating important features is beneficial for motion forecasting~\cite{ma2022progressively,mao2019learning}, we copied the output of the start module along the temporal dimension ($R^{16\times2n\times T}\rightarrow R^{16\times2n\times 2T}$) and used it as input to the residual module.

-\textbf{Residual Module:} The residual module consists of $m$ GCN blocks with each block containing a temporal GCN that learns the temporal adjacency matrix $A^T_i \in R^{2T\times 2T}$, a weight matrix $W^{res}_i\in R^{16\times16}$ that extracts the latent features, a spatial GCN that learns the spatial adjacency matrix $A^S_i \in R^{2n\times 2n}$, a layer normalisation, a Tanh activation function, and a dropout layer with dropout rate $0.3$ to prevent from overfitting. $m$ was set to $16$ and a residual connection was added for each GCN block.
+\textbf{Residual Module:} The residual module consisted of $m$ GCN blocks with each block containing a temporal GCN that learned the temporal adjacency matrix $A^T_i \in R^{2T\times 2T}$, a weight matrix $W^{res}_i\in R^{16\times16}$ that extracted the latent features, a spatial GCN that learned the spatial adjacency matrix $A^S_i \in R^{2n\times 2n}$, a layer normalisation, a Tanh activation function, and a dropout layer with dropout rate $0.3$ to prevent overfitting. $m$ was set to $16$ and a residual connection was added for each GCN block.
 We cut the output of the residual module in half in the temporal dimension ($R^{16\times2n\times 2T}\rightarrow R^{16\times2n\times T}$) and input it to the end module.

-\textbf{End Module:} The end module consists of a temporal GCN that learns the temporal adjacency matrix, a weight matrix $W^{end}\in R^{16\times3}$ that maps the latent features to $3$ dimensions, and a spatial GCN that learns the spatial adjacency matrix.
+\textbf{End Module:} The end module consisted of a temporal GCN that learned the temporal adjacency matrix, a weight matrix $W^{end}\in R^{16\times3}$ that mapped the latent features to $3$ dimensions, and a spatial GCN that learned the spatial adjacency matrix.
 We added a global residual connection to improve the network flow.
 The output of the end module $Y_d \in R^{3\times2n\times T}$ was converted back to the original representation space using an inverse discrete cosine transform (IDCT) matrix $M_{idct} \in R^{T\times T}$: